 You cannot pull wires through a Wiremold internal elbow.
 You pull enough wire through the one end and then push or pull it to the next box or fitting.

-Although using Wiremold is a fairly simple installation with the proper fittings and tools, but it is not the only conduit available for a garage outlet.
+Installing Wiremold is a fairly simple installation with the proper fittings and tools, but it is not the only conduit available for a garage outlet.
 I have an entire post on other types of electrical conduits.

-Wiremold 500 is an approved grounding conductor.
-However, if somehow the raceway came apart at a fitting or box, the ground connection would be lost.
+When properly installed, Wiremold 500 is an approved grounding conductor.
+However, if somehow over time the raceway came apart at a fitting or box, the ground connection would be lost.
 I always push in a grounding conductor wire to ensure grounding continuity.

 The internal elbow cover is easily snapped on with a rubber mallet.